 There will be no mandatory redemption or sinking fund payments for the Notes.
-However, under certain circumstances (including as described under "Repurchase of Notes Upon a Change of Control") the Issuer or a Parent Guarantor may be required to repurchase Notes.
-The Issuer and any Parent Guarantor may also at any time and from time to time purchase Notes in the open market or otherwise.
+However, under certain circumstances (including as described under "Repurchase of Notes Upon a Change of Control") the Issuer may be required to repurchase Notes.
+The Issuer and the Parent Guarantor may also at any time and from time to time purchase Notes in the open market or otherwise.